A Letter to Parents

 - Being curious doesn't mean that they're sexually active.
 Just because your children have questions for you about sex does not mean that they're sexually active.
 They may just be curious, or they may want to talk with someone they trust.
 Be happy that they are coming to you and answer them calmly and without judgment.
 If you don't know the answer to their questions, tell them—no one, least of all your son or daughter, expects you to be a biology text book or an expert on sex.
 And don't think that giving teens information about sex and birth control will encourage them to have sex.
 They're smarter than that.

-If you need more tips or resources, we invite you to visit The National Campaign’s parent portal, which has even more great information.
+If you need more tips or resources, we invite you to visit The National Campaign's webpage for parents, which has even more great information.
 We know that you love your family very much and we wish you the best of luck!